javaplus/KubernetesDojo/labs/intro.md

 # ~~ Running in Kubernetes ~~

 Hopefully you understand a little about containers and images because we will be learning how to run your containers in Kubernetes.
-Kubernetes can orchestrate and schedule your container workloads in very flexible ways, but at the end of the day it's going to invoke a Docker or other [CRI compatible runtime](https://www.opencontainers.org/) to run your application.
+Kubernetes can orchestrate and schedule your container workloads in very flexible ways, but at the end of the day it's going to invoke a Docker or other [OCI compatible runtime](https://www.opencontainers.org/) to run your application.

 ## Run Your First Containers in Kubernetes